poga/lua53-notes/src/exceptions.md

 Exceptions in Lua are emulated with `LUAI_THROW`, `LUAI_TRY`, and `luai_jmpbuf`.

-Interestingly, if you compile lua with a C++ compiler, standard C++ exceptions will be used.
-If a C compiler is used, they will emulated with `setjmp` and `longjmp`.
+Interestingly, if you compile Lua with a C++ compiler, standard C++ exceptions will be used.
+If a C compiler is used, they will be emulated with `setjmp` and `longjmp`.

 ```c
 /*